sebranchett/jcircuit/README.md

 The JavaScript code is in `src/widget.js`.
 This has to be kept in sync with `gui-circuit-generator/src/gui/main.js` and just enough of `gui-circuit-generator/src/gui/gui.html`, converted to JavaScript.

+ The JavaScript build process creates a `jcircuit/static` directory with the bundled JavaScript code and other static files needed for the widget.

 You can change the (Test)PyPI version number in `pyproject.toml`.
 This file defines the Python package metadata and dependencies.

 The Python code is in `jcircuit/__init__.py`.
-The building process creates a `jcircuit/static` directory with the bundled JavaScript code and other static files needed for the widget.

 The `environment.yml` file defines the conda environment with the necessary dependencies for development.

+The Python build process creates a Python package in the `dist` directory, which can be uploaded to TestPyPI or PyPI.

 ## Conda Environment
 You can create a conda environment with: